-Policy C2 Retail Areas The Shopping Areas are set out on the attached plans: a.
-The Quadrant - District Centre. b.
-St Brelades Place - Local Centre.
-1. Within the Shopping Areas: a.
-The loss of existing Use Classes Order Class A1 use will usually be refused.
-Exceptionally, new service uses that contribute positively to the vitality and viability of the area or centre may be permitted. b.
-The loss of ground floor business/commercial units to residential uses will be refused. c.
-Residential development will be encouraged on upper floors, subject to compliance with housing policies in the emerging Local Plan. d.
-Non-retail services such as the library, dental surgery and GP surgery will be encouraged to remain in or close to the Shopping Areas.
-2. Given the proximity to Sandringham School and other schools and to maintain a mix of retail outlets, proposals for Class A5 (Hot Food Takeaways) uses which result in an over-concentration of A5 uses at either Shopping Area will be refused.
-Over-concentration would result if there were more than two adjacent Class A5 retail units or there were fewer than two non-Class A5 units between any pair of Class A5 units.
-In addition, the total number of Class A5 units in any frontage should be no more than 10%.
-3. Proposals for Class A5 (Hot Food Takeaways) uses should not detract from the visual character of the area or cause significant problems in relation to: a.
-Parking; b.
-Noise/fumes/smell and general disturbance; c.
-Litter; d.
-Residential amenity.
-To support local businesses, the existing parking areas (within and adjacent 4. to the Parish) at The Quadrant and St Brelades Place should be retained.
+Policy C2 Retail Areas

+The Shopping Areas are set out on the attached plans (Figures 11 & 12):

+- a.
+The Quadrant District Centre. - b.
+St Brelades Place Local Centre. - 1.
+Within the Shopping Areas: - a.
+The loss of existing Use Classes Order Class E and F.2 use will usually be refused.
+Exceptionally, new service uses that contribute positively to the vitality and viability of the area or centre may be permitted. - b.
+The loss of ground floor business/commercial units to residential uses will be refused. - c.
+Residential development will be encouraged on upper floors, subject to compliance with current housing policies. - d.
+Non-retail services such as the library, dental surgery and GP surgery will be encouraged to remain in or close to the Shopping Areas. - 2.
+Given the proximity to Sandringham School and other schools and to maintain a mix of retail outlets, proposals for hot food takeaways which result in an over-concentration of hot food takeaways at either Shopping Area will be refused.
+Over-concentration would result if there were more than two adjacent hot food takeaway retail units or there were fewer than two non-hot food takeaway units between any pair of hot food takeaway units.
+In addition, the total number of hot food takeaways in any frontage should be no more than 10% of that frontage. - 3.
+Proposals for hot food takeaways should not detract from the visual character of the area or cause significant problems in relation to: - a.
+Parking; - b.
+Noise/fumes/smell and general disturbance; - c.
+Litter; - d.
+Residential amenity. - 4.
+To support local businesses, the existing parking areas (within and adjacent to the Parish) at The Quadrant and St Brelades Place should be retained.

-- 5.89 While the shopping areas are relatively well maintained, there is a somewhat limited range of shops and enterprises, with some premises vacant.
-There is evidence of churn that presents challenges for the overall success of the shopping areas. - 5.90 The emerging Local Plan policy on Centres for Retail, Services and Leisure designates The Quadrant as a District Centre and St Brelades Place as a Local Centre.
+5.89 While the shopping areas are relatively well maintained, there is a somewhat limited range of shops and enterprises, with some premises vacant.
+There is evidence of churn that presents challenges for the overall success of the shopping areas.

-- 5.91 The Residents' Survey showed a demand for a mix of retail businesses at The Quadrant and St Brelades Place.
-Residents also objected to the number of takeaway food outlets at The Quadrant and do not want to see any increase in the number of businesses classified as A5 hot food takeaways in either precinct. - 5.92 Shopping Areas should be primarily for Class A1 uses (shops) to serve the needs of the local community.
+- 5.90 The withdrawn Local Plan policy on Centres for Retail, Services and Leisure designated The Quadrant as a District Centre and St Brelades Place as a Local Centre.
+The Saved Policies of the District Local Plan Review describe The Quadrant as a Neighbourhood Centre and St Brelades Place as a Local Centre.
+For the Plan we have used the descriptions in the withdrawn Local Plan. - 5.91 The Residents' Survey showed a demand for a mix of retail businesses at The Quadrant and St Brelades Place.
+Residents also objected to the number of takeaway food outlets at The Quadrant and do not want to see any increase in the number of businesses classified as A5 hot food takeaways in either precinct. - 5.92 Shopping Areas should be primarily for Class E and F.2 uses to serve the needs of the local community.
 All new development in these areas should present an active frontage with window display.
-This will help to maintain and enhance the character, commercial viability and vitality of the Shopping Areas. - 5.93 Although valued by the community, because of their limited facilities, the shop, tea room and public houses within Sandridge village are not designated as a Centre for Retail, Services and Leisure in the emerging Local Plan.
+This will help to maintain and enhance the character, commercial viability and vitality of the Shopping Areas. - 5.93 Although valued by the community, because of their limited facilities, the shop, tea room and public houses within Sandridge village were not designated as a Centre for Retail, Services and Leisure in the withdrawn Local Plan, nor in the Saved Policies of the District Local Plan Review.